Grunticus03/phpGRC/docs/phase-4/PHASE-4-SPEC.md

 - Audit retention capped at 2 years.
 - Exports write artifacts under configured disk/dir.
 - **Queue:** tests force `queue.default=sync`; production may use any Laravel-supported queue.
+- **Setup Wizard:** Only database connection config is written to disk at `core.setup.shared_config_path`.
+All other settings persist in DB.
+Redirect-to-setup behavior outside this spec.

 ---